drtamakloe/drtamakloe.github.io/README.md

 Aside academics, I double as the CEO of Timeless Ghana where I oversee imports and marketing of goods and services.
 I also work as a  Research Fellow at DONG IL Engineering Consultants Ltd.

 ---
-title: PAGE TITLE 1
+title: Punlications
 layout: template
-filename: NAME OF THIS .md FILE HERE
+filename: Publications.md FILE HERE
 ---

 ---